holistic-web/toolbox/layout/README.md

 - This project uses [storybook](https://storybook.js.org/) to provide visual documentation.
 This storybook deployment is released automatically by the `/.github/workflows/deploy-layout-stories` action.

 ## Roadmap
-- see about resolving the scroll issue, if at all possible
 - add breakpoints to the storybook examples